-Grilled watermelon, who knew?
-Spice up your next barbecue by tossing something unexpected—unexpectedly delicious, that is—on the fire.
+Grilled watermelon?
+Who knew!
+Spice up your next barbecue by tossing something unexpected—unexpectedly delicious, that is—on the grill.

-Heat, smoke, and a hint of salt make this sweet fruit unexpectedly savoury, even meaty.
+Heat, smoke, and a hint of salt make this sweet summer fruit unexpectedly savoury, even meaty.
 Grilling “sobers it up and makes it lose its sloppy sweetness,” writes Mark Bittman in The New York Times; he brushes 1-inch-thick slices with olive oil, minced onion, salt, and pepper, then grills them for about five minutes per side until caramelized and beginning to dry out.
 Serve as a side, or top Bittman-style: with melted cheese and a bun for a “watermelon burger.”
 (Can’t get enough watermelon?
 Try this recipe for watermelon and jalapeño ice pops!)

-The greens take the heat surprisingly well, and grilling them creates a smoky flavour that’s perfect for a substantial salad, like this one from Food Network’s Alton Brown.
+The greens take the heat surprisingly well, and grilling them creates a smoky flavour that’s perfect for a substantial salad.
 Slice two heads of romaine lengthwise, then brush cut sides with olive oil, salt, and pepper.
 Place the lettuce halves cut-side down on a grill; cook over medium-high heat for one to two minutes.
 Sprinkle with grated Parmesan and red wine vinegar.
 Place each half on a plate.

 No bread required!
 Placing cheese directly on the grill boosts richness and creates chewy texture.
 For perfect char marks, without melting and creating a mess, use thick slices like halloumi or aged provolone, says finecooking.com.
 Drizzle the cheese with olive oil, then grill over medium-high heat, turning once, until grill marks form (four minutes per side for halloumi, 1 minute per side for provolone).
 Serve with bread, grapes, and preserves.